 The Watch window has the Scope column that shows the scope for registered variables.
+When a variable is registered, the default scope for the symbol is Current Scope.
 The scope for sub items is the same as that for their root item and is not shown in the window.